 We’ve come a long way since 2016.
 When people tell you that the shirt industry is just a production line of templates designed to simply turn a profit, challenge them with the facts of what we are seeing this season.

 Of course there are still instances of brands who cut corners and keep things frustratingly vanilla, but there are many more examples of genuinely beautiful football shirts which showcase what is possible when a little bit of creativity is mixed in to the bowl.

-I’m pretty sure we’ve never had it better this side of the millenium, so let’s enjoy the ride.
+I’m pretty sure we’ve never had it better this side of the millennium, so let’s enjoy the ride.

 Speaking of football shirts being good again, why not checkout our range of Modern Classic football shirts.
 Featuring clubs from all around the world, you can browse some of the best kits in the game right now here.